APA 7th referencing

 Quoting (40 words or less)

-• In-text citation includes author, year of publication and page number
+• The in-text citation includes the author, year of publication and page number (or another identifier if there are no page numbers)

 Quoting example - with page numbers